Stay Compliant and Safe: Preventing OSHA Violations in Your Workplace

 Most common OSHA violations

 Awareness is the first step toward prevention.
 While understanding OSHA safety regulations is paramount, recognizing common pitfalls is equally crucial.
-To sharpen your focus, here are the most commonly cited OSHA violations:
+To sharpen your focus, here are the top five most commonly cited OSHA violations:

 1. Fall Protection in Construction (29 CFR 1926.501)